ngovi-2909/JavaTechnology-midterm/README.md

   + controller: contain the HomeController, CartController, ProductController, CategoryController, BillController process for user and admin request

-  + dto: contain ProductDTO which will have the categoryid in it
+  + dto: contain ProductDTO which will have the categoryid and product information in it

   + model: